-The Council shall encourage and promote scientific research and development in the areas of cocoa production, transportation, processing, marketing and consumption as well as the dissemination and practical application of the results obtained in this field.
+The Council shall encourage and promote scientific research and development in the areas of cocoa production, farmer livelihood, food safety, food quality, nutrition, traceability, climate change, transportation, storage, processing, marketing and consumption as well as the dissemination and practical application of the results obtained in this field.
 To this end, the Organization may cooperate with international organizations, research institutions and the private sector.